Coins of the Canadian dollar: Effigies

 1953 – The coronation of a new monarch meant a new effigy.
-Due to an issue with the portrait model for the new Queen Elizabeth, two obverse varieties, termed the "no shoulder fold" and the "should fold" obverses were found in circulation during 1953.
+Due to an issue with the portrait model for the new Queen Elizabeth, two obverse varieties, termed the "no shoulder fold" and the "shoulder fold" obverses were found in circulation during 1953.
 The portrait model was prepared in England by sculptor Mary Gillick.
 The relief of this model was too high.
 This affected the new effigy because the centre portion containing two lines on the shoulder (representing a fold in the Queen's gown) did not strike up well on the coins.
 This obverse had been termed the "no shoulder strap" variety by numismatists.

 Later in 1953, Mint authorities decided to correct the defects in the obverse design.
 Thomas Shingles, chief engraver of the RCM, was summoned to lower the relief of the model.
 The result was that he had strengthened the shoulder and hair detail.
 This revised obverse (often called "the shoulder strap" variety due to the resemblance of the lines to a strap) was introduced before the end of the year.
 This was accepted as the standard obverse.
 The no shoulder fold obverse was used to produce some of the 1954 cents for the proof-like sets and a small quantity of 1955 cents for circulation.
 The 1955 no shoulder fold variety is the most desired by collectors.

 1965 – Starting in 1965, the effigy of the Queen underwent the first of three changes.
 This new obverse featured the Queen with more mature facial features.
 The wearing of a tiara was the other aspect of the new effigy.

 1990 – A new obverse debuted with the Queen now wearing a diamond diadem and jewellery.
 Although the effigy changed in 2003, this portrait with a diadem is still used on all Chinese Lunar New Year coins.

 2003 – To commemorate the 50th anniversary of the coronation of the Queen, a new obverse was introduced.
 The unique feature of this effigy is that the Queen is without headdress.
 This marked the first time that the effigy of a monarch did not wear headdress since Elizabeth's father, King George VI, a half-century earlier.